 Input Field Scenario Grouping Description can set it for each vehicle using a column in their input data.
-The average number of miles the replacemen vehicle is expected to be driven per year over Annual Vehicle N/A its lifetime in the fleet.
-Users can use one de- Miles Traveled N/A fault value for all vehicles in the fleet or can set it for each vehicle using a column in their input data.
-(Optional) The location where the vehicle is Vehicle Location N/A domiciled.
-This field is used to assess chargvenicle Location ing needs at specific facilities.
+Annual Vehicle Miles Traveled N/A The average number of miles the replacement vehicle is expected to be driven per year over its lifetime in the fleet.
+Users can use one de- fault value for all vehicles in the fleet or can set it for each vehicle using a column in their input data.
+Vehicle Location N/A (Optional) The location where the vehicle is domiciled.
+This field is used to assess charg- ing needs at specific facilities.
 This is a plain text field that does not need to be an address.
-The ZIP Code where the fleet is domiciled.
-Fo TID O. I N/A fleets that span multiple ZIP Codes, the ZIP where the majority of the fleet is located.
-This ZIP Code field is used to determine default inputs for fuel prices, check the availability of state in- centives, and calculate electricity emissions.
+ZIP Code N/A The ZIP Code where the fleet is domiciled.
+For fleets that span multiple ZIP Codes, the ZIP where the majority of the fleet is located.
+This field is used to determine default inputs for fuel prices, check the availability of state in- centives, and calculate electricity emissions.